Tinkoff/overhave/README.rst

 **Overhave** implements functionality for *s3* cloud interactions, such as bucket creation and deletion, files uploading, downloading and deletion.
 The framework provides an ability to store reports and other files in the remote s3 cloud storage.
-You should enrich your environment with following
+You could enrich your environment with following
 settings:

 .. code-block:: shell